gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 concurrent reads because compilation fixes their contents.
 Sharing one tokenizer crosses that ownership boundary, so the caller must serialize access to that object.

-[`pytest-run-parallel`](https://github.com/Quansight-Labs/pytest-run-parallel) runs each test on every core for 20 iterations.
-The suite also runs under [ThreadSanitizer](https://clang.llvm.org/docs/ThreadSanitizer.html) on free-threaded Python 3.14 with an empty suppression list.
-Lazy per-tree indexes are the one shared mutation surface;
-tree walks protect them with a per-object
+[`pytest-run-parallel`](https://github.com/Quansight-Labs/pytest-run-parallel) runs each test on all cores for 20 iterations.
+The suite runs under [ThreadSanitizer](https://clang.llvm.org/docs/ThreadSanitizer.html) on free-threaded Python 3.14 with an empty suppression list.
+Lazy per-tree indexes are the sole shared mutation surface; tree walks protect them with a per-object
 [critical section](https://docs.python.org/3/c-api/init.html#c.Py_BEGIN_CRITICAL_SECTION).

-The tests attack different evidence gaps. `pytest-run-parallel` repeats public behavior under enough interleavings to expose state corruption.
+The two tests provide different evidence. `pytest-run-parallel` repeats public behavior under enough interleavings to expose state corruption.
 ThreadSanitizer instruments memory accesses and reports a data race even when the observed answer happens to remain correct.
 An empty suppression list treats a report in extension code as a defect.
 Tree indexes need the critical section because a mutation can invalidate or rebuild them while another thread traverses the tree.